tretezztrzrt-svg/my-ubuntu/lazy-treasures/search-and-find-functions.sh.md

            -o -path '/dev' -o -path '/run' -o -path '/snap' \) -prune -o \
         -type f -iname "*$pattern*" -print 2>/dev/null }
-Usage:

-bash

-Copy
-nfind "config"               # uses locate if available, else falls back to find nfind "backup" /home         # search a specific directory (forces find, skips locate) Notes
--I in nsearch auto-detects and skips binary files, no need to maintain an exhaustive extension list.
--prune in nfind stops find from descending into excluded directories entirely, this is significantly faster than filtering results after the fact.
-Root-wide scans (/) are inherently slow on find/grep.
-If locate is installed and its database (updatedb) is current, prefer it for filename lookups.
-2>/dev/null suppresses permission-denied noise.
-Run with sudo if you need results from protected paths, not just clean output.
-Install
-Add to ~/.bashrc: